Statewide leader in breast care

 - For more information on individual medication please visit www.chemocare.com.

 People who participate in clinical trials help researchers evaluate a new medical treatment, drug or device.
 A clinical trial is a research program created to find new and improved methods of treating patients with various diseases and special conditions.

 Cleveland Clinic Cancer Center at Fairview Hospital incorporates some of the most-up-to date treatment options and research.
 The center currently offers research in the areas of treatment, symptom management, screening and prevention of cancer.
 Trial participation does not exclude you from additional or different treatment.

 Cancer Clinical Trials App

 Download our free smartphone app to stay up to date on more than 130 active cancer clinical trials at Cleveland Clinic.
-Available for iPhone and Android.
+Available for iPhone.

 Genetic counseling services are available to patients with a personal and/or family history of cancer.
 Most cancers occur by chance, or are sporadic.
 However, some cancers are hereditary, or related to an inherited gene mutation.
 Identifying a hereditary predisposition to cancer allows individuals and families to personalize cancer screening, medical management and treatment options.